What is liposuction?

 People with firm, elastic skin, and not a large amount of excess skin

 People who have pockets of excess fat in certain areas

 People with realistic expectations

-Age is not a major factor, although older persons with diminished skin elasticity
+Age is not a major factor, although older people with diminished skin elasticity may

-may not have the same results as persons with tighter skin.
+not have the same results as people with tighter skin.

 About the procedure